 With the cooperation of public and nonprofit agencies in the community, advanced students are placed in responsible positions where they earn credits for work performed.
-Permission of instructor is required. (variable hours)
+For AJ majors only. (variable hours)

 Agriculture

 Ag 22-Soil Technology (3)

 Properties of soils, soil surveys, land layout, soil formation, classification, soil testing, fertilization practices, soil and water relationships, use of lime, soil protection, and irrigation practices.
 (6 lec/lab hrs.)